1988kramer/robust_perception/index.md

 ### Important Dates
 - Submission Deadline: April 25, 2021
-- Notification of Acceptance: May 9, 2021
+- Notification of Acceptance: May 9, 2021 (Delayed to May 22nd)
 - Workshop Date: May 31st, 2021 (starting time 9:00am GMT-04)

 ### Schedule